saengmotmi/github-activity-monitor/README.md

 ### Method 1: Fork and Configure (Recommended)

 1. Fork this repository to your GitHub account
+2. **Important**: Delete the `state.json` file if it exists in your forked repository to start with a clean state
-2. Configure your `.env` and `monitor.config.ts` files
+3. Configure your `.env` and `monitor.config.ts` files
-3. Set up GitHub Actions workflow (see below)
+4. Set up GitHub Actions workflow (see below)

 ### Method 2: Local Installation